Biomedical Ultrasonics and Cavitation Laboratory

 Fischesser et al. Publish Review Article: Demetria Fischesser and colleagues in BUCL have published an open access review article on using controlled reperfusion to prevent reperfusion injury.

-Rachel Benton to Attend Kirksville College of Osteopathic Medicine: Rachel Benton was accepted into the Kirksville College of Osteopathic Medicine, the founding institution of osteopathic medicine in the world.
-Rachel is deferring her acceptance to Summer 2022 in order to wrap up and publish her experiments in BUCL.
+Rachel Benton Receives Acceptance to Attend Kirksville College of Osteopathic Medicine: Rachel Benton was accepted into the Kirksville College of Osteopathic Medicine, the founding institution of osteopathic medicine in the world.
 Congratulations to Rachel for her outstanding work not just in BUCL but throughout her time at UC!

 Haworth Receives UC Sigma Xi Young Investigator Award: Kevin Haworth was selected as the 2021 Sigma Xi Young Investigator by the UC Chapter.